CelsusSound AV receivers Best Home Theater Receiver Under $500

 Yamaha RX-V4A supports 8K resolution at 60Hz.
 The picture looks very clear, contrasty, and with maximum detail.
 There is also support for various HDR formats, including Dolby Vision, HDR10+, and Hybrid Log-Gamma.
 Also, this model is focused on video games and supports all necessary formats to optimize video in the gameplay.

-Yamaha RX-V4A back
+Yamaha RX-V4A specifications

 In terms of connectors and available connection methods, the model has 4 HDMI inputs (2.1/eARC) and 1 HDMI output (2.1) with HDCP 2.3.
 If we look at the possible connections, in our case, there are 2 subwoofer outs, Wi-Fi and Bluetooth.
 I think a lot of people will be happy to see AirPlay 2 here.